rbickel/TDCAPIM/README.md

 > The value of `MYAPPNAME` must be unique globally.
 As it is used for the storage account, it must follow the stoage account naming restrictions.

-## Extend the API Management APIs with Functions
+## 5. Extend the API Management APIs with Functions
 1. Go to `portal.azure.com`
 2. Select your `API Management` instance
 3. Under `APIs`, select `...` next to your API > *Import* > *Function App*
-4. Select the functions you want to import and click *Ok*
+4. Select the functions you want to import and click *Ok*§